No, it wasn’t about Israel-Palestine.

 It’s a minute worth going through in full, crosstalk and all.

-That doesn’t allow for a political pre-judgement that the rent is too damn high, and landlords just have to eat the zeroes.
+That doesn’t allow for a political prejudgement that the rent is too damn high, and landlords just have to eat the zeroes.
 Ignoring the law opens up an obvious space for the courts to get involved and, quite possibly, for this Supreme Court to get around to ultimately demolishing New York City’s stabilization system that Mamdani’s promise depends on.

-Last month, the New York Editorial Board, on which I sit, put the question to Bill de Blasio (the last mayor to freeze the rent) when Vital City’s Josh Greenman asked him, “Does Mamdani have unilateral authority to preemptively say four years of rent freezes [on rent-stabilized apartments]?
+In September, the New York Editorial Board, on which I sit, put the question to Bill de Blasio (the last mayor to freeze the rent) when Vital City’s Josh Greenman asked him, “Does Mamdani have unilateral authority to preemptively say four years of rent freezes [on rent-stabilized apartments]?
 And if he does, what if his posture was, we’re going to have four years of 3% increase?
 Would that be OK?”
 De Blasio’s answer, more or less, was that a mayor doesn’t have that much power.
 “New York City is not a police state.
 The people named have the power to make their own — they have a term, they have the power to make their own decisions.”

 Here’s the full exchange from the debate: